arvados/l7g/Lightning-Tile-Schema.md

 In order to facilitate ease of use we've developed a "Lightning Tile Array" format to access tile encoded genomes as `numpy` arrays.
-This document describes the format.
+This document describes the representation.

 Overview
 ---